jineshsubedi/viteresume/docs/blog/oracletopgsql.md

 tags: ["Oracle", "PostgreSQL", "SQL", "Conversion"]
 ---

+# Oracle to PostgreSQL SQL Converter Tool
 ### <BadgeBlog type="tip" title="Oracle, PostgreSQL, SQL, Conversion" />

-# Oracle to PostgreSQL SQL Converter Tool
+## Introduction
 If you're transitioning from Oracle to PostgreSQL and need to convert your SQL queries, this simple tool can help streamline the process.
 It provides a user-friendly interface for converting Oracle-specific syntax to PostgreSQL.

 ## How to Use